JLin-99/nextjs-blog/posts/ssg-ssr.md

 ---
 title: 'When to Use Static Generation v.s.
-Server-side Rendering'
+Server-Side Rendering'
 date: '15-06-2022'
 ---